 The Niles Steel Tank Hydraulic Separator is designed to help reduce short cycling of a boiler system and separate building and boiler circulation.
-The NST Hydraulic Separator uses stored boiler water to buﬀer the system load when the boiler is producing more BTU’s than what the building can handle.
+It uses stored boiler water to buffer the system load when the boiler is producing more BTU’s than what the building can handle.
 When the building has a minimal demand, it pulls from the tank allowing the boiler to “rest”.
-The Hydraulic Separator is piped so the building ﬂow is separate from the boiler ﬂow, allowing independent circulation.

-The Hydraulic Separator acts as a decoupler allowing independent circulation in both building and boiler loops.
-When the building’s hydronic system has a demand for heat, the buildings circulation pumps pull from the hydraulic separator (ﬁg A.) until there is enough temperature drop in the tank to activate the boiler.
-When this occurs both boiler and buildings circulation pumps are activated allowing direct ﬂow through the tank (Fig. B ).
-As the building demand is satisﬁed and it’s circulation pumps are stopped, there is still a demand in the tank to return it to it’s operating temperature (Fig. C ) .
-The boiler will continue to circulate and ﬁre until the tanks temperature is satisﬁed.
+When the building’s hydronic system has a demand for heat, the building’s circulation pumps pull from the hydraulic separator (ﬁg A.) until there is enough temperature drop in the tank to activate the boiler.
+When this occurs, both boiler and building’s circulation pumps are activated allowing direct ﬂow through the tank (Fig. B ).
+As the building’s demand is satisﬁed and its circulation pumps are stopped, there is still a demand in the tank to return it to its operating temperature (Fig. C ).
+The boiler will continue to circulate and ﬁre until the tank’s temperature is satisﬁed.

-- The minimum “run time” of the boiler.
+- Minimum “run time” of the boiler.
 Check with your boiler equipment manufacturer for their recommended minimum run time.

-- The minimum BTU output (BTU/hr).
-The minimum BTU output is based on the boiler output at the minimum ﬁring rate, if equipped with a variable input system that modulates the ﬁring rate down as the demand decreases.
+- Minimum BTU output (BTU/hr).
+Based on the boiler output at the minimum ﬁring rate, if equipped with a variable input system that modulates the ﬁring rate down as the demand decreases.

-- The minimum system (heat) load (BTU/hr).
+- Minimum system (heat) load (BTU/hr).
 Based on the smallest zone calling for heat.

 - V = Tank volume